neeerp/gossip-glomers/README.md

-# gossip-glomers
+# Gossip Glomers

-Fly.io's "Gossip Glomers" distributed systems exercises, as seen at https://fly.io/blog/gossip-glomers/
+This repository is an implementation of Fly.io's 'Gossip Glomers' distributed systems challenge, as seen in this [blog post](https://fly.io/blog/gossip-glomers/) and this [landing page](https://fly.io/dist-sys/) with the actual challenges.

+This is also my first time using Go :)